ARTICLE CATEGORIES

 Herbs and Spices 101

 There are so many wonderful medicinal benefits of using herbs and spices, but first before we discuss how beneficial they are, there are some things that you should know about herbs and spices.
 Although we commonly use the terms interchangeably, herbs are not spices and spices are not herbs; even though the same plant can produce both.
 Now, that’s confusing.
-Foy Spicer from the Iowa State University Department of Horticulture can explain it for us:
+Iowa State University Extension explains it for us: herbs usually come from leaves, while spices come from other plant parts such as roots, flowers, fruits, seeds, or bark.
+(2)

 Some plants are both herbs and spices.
-Coriandrum sativum leaves are the source of cilantro (herb) while coriander (spice) is from the plant’s seeds.
+Coriandrum sativum leaves are the source of cilantro, the herb, while coriander, the spice, is from the plant’s seeds.
 Dill is another example.
 The seeds are a spice while dill weed is an herb derived from the plant’s stems and leaves.
+(2)

 A list of useful herbs that you are familiar with and probably already have in your pantry include: